-- O1.
-Align London's inward investment activity to the London Growth Plan's growth sectors and places.
+- 01. Align London's inward investment activity to the London Growth Plan's growth sectors and places.
 Adapt the priority sectors and asset classes for London & Partners' inward investment activity (both foreign direct investment and capital investment) to the London Growth Plan.
-Use inward investment to secure anchor investors and occupiers for growth clusters. - O2.
+Use inward investment to secure anchor investors and occupiers for growth clusters. - 02.
 Explore an innovation investment fund, anchored by London's two Local Government Pension Scheme pools.

-London CIV and Local Pensions Partnership Investments (LPPI) two pools that manage assets for London public sector pension schemes are working with London & Partners to explore the development of a joint investment fund to grow frontier innovation in London.
-It could invest in university spinout funds, venture capital funds, and the real estate and infrastructure needed to grow the unicorns of tomorrow. - investment into UK venture capital funds.
+London CIV and Local Pensions Partnership Investments (LPPI) - two pools that manage assets for London public sector pension schemes - are working with London & Partners to explore the development of a joint investment fund to grow frontier innovation in London.
+It could invest in university spinout funds, venture capital funds, and the real estate and infrastructure needed to grow the unicorns of tomorrow. - 03.
+Explore a new public-private partnership to attract more international institutional investment into UK venture capital funds.
 A big push to boost international institutional investment would complement the major reform of domestic institutional investment (pension reform).
 Learning from the successful Opportunity London model in real estate, we will explore a public-private partnership to encourage more international limited partners to invest in UK venture capital by making the case for UK innovation and helping investors to navigate the venture capital landscape.